 - Lemon Juice - The citrus adds a touch of acidity to brighten up the pie and balance out the sweetness.

-- Pie Crust - Use my flaky pie crust recipe, which goes really well with the strawberries, or a store-bought pie crust for ease.
-Alternatively, use a Graham Crackers crust instead to make this a completely no-bake pie.
+- Pie Crust - Use my flaky pie crust recipe or a store-bought pie crust.
+Alternatively, make it in a Graham Cracker crust instead to make this a completely no-bake pie.

 How to Make Fresh Strawberry Pie